 We’ve gone ahead and hand-selected the most beautiful, historical, and luxurious resorts and inns in New Hampshire.
 It doesn’t matter if you’re a solo traveler, a family, or a couple looking for a romantic or adventurous getaway – there is something for everyone here!
 So get to planning your weekend getaway.
 You deserve some R&R!
-Here are 7 great weekend getaways in New Hampshire.
+Here are 10 of the best weekend getaways in New Hampshire.

 Omni Mount Washington Resort